 (b) The Adviser has contractually agreed to waive its management fee and/or to bear expenses of the Portfolio in order to reduce total Portfolio operating expenses, on an annualized basis, by .05% of the Portfolio's average daily net assets.
-The fee waiver and/or expense reimbursement agreement will remain in effect until May 1, 2021 and may only be terminated or changed with the consent of the Portfolio's Board of Directors.
-In addition, the agreement will be automatically extended for one-year terms unless the Adviser provides notice of termination to the Portfolio at least 60 days prior to the end of the period.
+In connection with the Portfolio's investments in AB Government Money Market Portfolio (the "Money Market Portfolio") (except for the investment of any cash collateral from securities lending), the Adviser has contractually agreed to waive its management fee from the Portfolio and/or reimburse other expenses of the Portfolio in an amount equal to the Portfolio's pro rata share of the Money Market Portfolio's effective management fee, as included in "Acquired Fund Fees and Expenses".
+Each of the agreements will remain in effect until May 1, 2022 and may only be terminated or changed with the consent of the Portfolio's Board of Directors.
+In addition, each of the agreements will be automatically extended for one-year terms unless the Adviser provides notice of termination to the Portfolio at least 60 days prior to the end of the period.